DCS-210/project-lizakemuntopatrick/proposal/proposal.md

     ## Warning: Removed 6 rows containing missing values (geom_point).

 ![](proposal_files/figure-gfm/comments-vs-dislikes-1.png)<!-- -->

+From this figure, we see that there may be a positive relationship between the number of dislikes and the number of comments.
+We may use dislikes per view and likes per view in an attempt to scale these raw numbers.

 We also plan to explore this relationship by ad category and by brand.
 This last figure shows the relationship between the number of comments